Neroozus/MailboxService/README.md

 This project is an implementation of a client for mail services (gmail, yandex and mail.ru) on Windows Forms using a third-party MailKit library.
-Using the application, you can view, send, receive and delete mailsю
+Using the application, you can view, send, receive and delete mails.